Updated: Apr 21, 2021

 How to make the most of your Core budget

-With a First2Care Plan Manager on your team, you can be sure that they will help you maximise your Core support budget (and your Capacity Building and Capital Support budgets as well).
+With a First2Care Plan Manager on your team, you can be sure that we will help you maximise your Core support budget (and your Capacity Building and Capital Support budgets as well).
 By keeping you up to date on your funding availability, your Plan Manager will make sure you’re using your funding effectively.
 If you’re underspending or overspending, your Plan Manager can let you know and help you get on the right financial track.

 Read more about the benefits of working with an independent, professional Plan Manager.
 Alternatively, you can contact our friendly team on 1300 322 273 or email@example.com.